ESASpace DebrisSpacecraft OperationsESOCESOC HistoryMars Webcam

 The platform and payload

-CryoSat-2 will also carry three star trackers for measuring the orientation of the baseline.
+CryoSat-2 is also carrying three star trackers for measuring the orientation of the baseline.
 In addition, a radio receiver called Doppler Orbit and Radio Positioning Integration by Satellite (DORIS) and a small laser retroreflector ensures that CryoSat-2's position will be accurately tracked.

 Unlike most satellites, CryoSat does not have any deployable solar panels; in fact the satellite has no moving parts at all, except for some valves in the propulsion system.